mondele/btt-writer-docs/docs/tNavigate.rst

 Layout
 ------

-There are two screens in the translationStudio app:
+There are two screens in the BTT Writer app:

 *	The Home screen, or Your Translation Projects screen, shows any projects that have been created on the tablet.
 If there are no projects, the Home screen displays a welcome message.
 The Home screen also shows the user name and a Log out button.